North Jersey Coed Softball League Rules

 - 12 men and 1 woman → may borrow 1 female.

 - You may utilize any currently registered player that is rostered on another team.
-If bringing in a substitute from outside of the league, they must register in the TeamSnap One app prior to game time, sign the online waiver and pay a $10 substitute fee.
+If bringing in a substitute from outside of the league, they must register in the TeamLinkt One app prior to game time via the sub registration form, sign the online waiver and pay a $10 substitute fee.
 If they are not registered with a signed waiver, they cannot play.
-Team’s substitute fees must be paid in full prior to playoffs in order to play in playoffs
+Team’s substitute fees must be paid in order to play.
+If a sub did not sign up, sign the waiver and pay the $10 fee however still played in a game, that game will result in a forfeit.

 Sportsmanship & Conduct